jw120/toy-rxjs/README.md

 For all of our tests we compare the result from our toy implementation with the expected result and with the result from running with the full Rxjs library.

-Other limitations (see tests labelled 'LIMITATION')
+## Other limitations

 * Patchy handling of teardowns and unsubscribes (e.g., in `concat` called in wrong order, in `fromPromise` cannot unsubscribe before resolution)
 * Cannot double call (multicast) observables (like`range`) made with `fromIterator`
 * All operators implemented as TypeScript/ES6 class methods (not the hack used by RxJs).
 This means accepted simplified types for higher-order operators (as far as I can tell TypeScript does not give a way to write the proper type for, e.g., `concatAll` as a method)
 * No support for hot observables
+* A number of the asynchronous tests are non-deterministic and have been commented out to improve reproducibility

 ## TODO

-* Fix mergeMap
-* Add JSDoc? or at least more comments
-* Clean files
+* Review all files and ensure at least some JSdoc for all exported functions and methods
+* Put on Github

 ## API supported